Ada-Developers-Academy/ada-build/preparing-to-code/keyboard-navigation/README.md

-# MacOSX Keyboard navigation
+# macOS Keyboard navigation
 _Jump start: Lesson 4_

 _Note: You can postpone this lesson until you have a Mac computer_

 ## Learning Goals
-* Become familiar with navigating the MacOSX environment
+* Become familiar with navigating the macOS environment
 * Understand why and how to utilize multiple tabs, application windows, and desktops
 * Start using application shortcuts and hotkeys
 * Effectively find applications, folders, and files
 * Effectively manage open applications

 ## Overview
 Most software developers rely heavily on their keyboards and less so on their pointing devices (e.g., mouse, trackpad).
-This lesson will help you get comfortable using your keyboard to navigate in MaxOSX.
+This lesson will help you get comfortable using your keyboard to navigate in macOS.

-## Common MacOSX shortcuts
+## Common macOS shortcuts
-Fill in the table below with the matching MacOSX shortcuts, if you don't know them use an internet search to find them.
+Fill in the table below with the matching macOS shortcuts, if you don't know them use an internet search to find them.

 | What the command does | Mac shortcut |
 | :--- | :--- |